Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 The science

-Alongside mood and anxiety, fatigue is one of the most interconnected and multi-faceted menopausal symptoms; it impacts physical, emotional, and cognitive health.
+Alongside mood and anxiety, fatigue is one of the most interconnected and multi-faceted symptoms of menopause; it impacts physical, emotional, and cognitive health.

 Listing all the possible causes for something as complex as fatigue would be impossible, which is our way of saying that what you’re about to read is in NO way a comprehensive list.
-However, if we had to drill down to the most prevalent causes, it’d be hormone fluctuations, emotional and physical health conditions, and vitamin and nutrient deficiencies.
+However, if we had to drill down to the most prevalent causes of menopause-related fatigue, it’d be hormone fluctuations, emotional and physical health conditions, and vitamin and nutrient deficiencies.

 Hormones

 Hormones don’t act in a silo.
 They’re constantly interacting with each other to produce certain effects.
-During menopause, hormonal imbalances can have a direct and indirect effect on energy levels.
+During menopause, hormonal changes can have a direct and indirect effect on energy levels.

 Estrogen and progesterone